hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/c03-Cert.md

         + A private key usually created at the same time when creating the CSR, making a key pair.
         + Generally encoded using ASN.1 according to the PKCS #10 specification.

-+ Download/Install Root CA Certificate
++ Demo: Download/Install Root CA Certificate
     + Microsoft AD Certificate Service: IE (http://192.168.1.123/certsrv)
     + Tasks: Download a CA certificate, certificate chain, or CRL
         + Encoding: _DER_, Base 64